impeccable-taste/impeccable-taste.github.io/_posts/2025/2025-07-28/2025-07-28-00-broadcast-signal-intrusion.md

 <span class="reviewsection">Trivia about the IMDb trivia:</span>
 > [A character] says he turned 15 in 1987, and the movie's set in 1999, making him 27.
 But the actor who plays him is over 40, and clearly looks it.

 Of course it would be completely against the whole point of the movie that either A) a character was openly lying to our protagonist or B) it didn't really happen like that.
-It's not like that exact same thing happened [checks notes] OH MY GOD THIS CHANGES EVERYTHING{% include really.html %}
+It's not like that exact same thing happened [checks notes] OH MY GOD THIS CHANGES EVERYTHING
+{% include really.html %}